florisvanvugt/omega_cpp_py/readme.md

 To run the robot you also need to install libusb1, under Ubuntu this can be achieved through `sudo apt install libusb-1.0-0-dev`.

+To install the right compiler g++ you just have to use the command `sudo apt-get install build-essential`

 ## Usage

+### Switch between the lab and the hospital

+The Omega in the lab and the Sigma in the Jewish hospital aren't using the same SDK, they use different headers and libraries.
+To switch from one to the other, you just have to put "lab" or "hosp" in the FLAG in the `makefile`.

+### Usage with the Omega robot

+The library used here is an updated version of `dhd-3.2.2.1466-linux-x86_64.tar.gz`.
+The manufacturer sent us a version that actually compiles under Ubuntu 18 as well.
+But you can download the official one which only compiles under Ubuntu 16 [download here](http://www.forcedimension.com/download/sdk).

 Turn on the Omega robot using the switch in the back.
 One of the two front LEDs will blink.
 Press the `RESET` button on the robot controller box, while holding the robot to the most extreme front position (pulling it all the way towards you).
 Then you can press the button that enables the forces.
 Now you should be good to go.